matthiask/django-js-asset/README.rst

 .. code-block:: python

-    # static is an alias for Django's static() function used in the
+    # static is a lazy version of Django's static() function used in the
     # {% static %} template tag.
-    from js_asset import JS, static, importmap
+    from js_asset import JS, static_lazy, importmap

     # Run this during project initialization, e.g. in App.ready or whereever.
     importmap.update({
         "imports": {
-            "my-library": static("my-library.js"),
+            "my-library": static_lazy("my-library.js"),
         },
     })

+The importmap should be initialized on server startup, not later.

 You have to add ``js_asset.context_processors.importmap`` to the list of context processors in your settings (or choose some other way of making the